-- Keep it in the smoker until it reaches optimal temperature
+- Keep it in the smoker until it reaches the optimal temperature

 - the Texas Crutch.

-If you don't mind waiting 12+ hours, then by all means leave it in the smoker.
+If you don't mind waiting 12+ hours, by all means, leave it in the smoker.
 Your end results will be a smoky masterpiece.
 You might be awake all night anyway because the baby's mouth decided to grow all of the molars at once.